-SOCSO (Social Security Organisation), also known as PERKESO (Pertubuhan Keselamatan Sosial) is a government agency that was formed in 1971 under the Ministry of Human Resources.
+SOCSO (Social Security Organisation) in Malaysia, also known as PERKESO (Pertubuhan Keselamatan Sosial) is a government agency that was formed in 1971 under the Ministry of Human Resources.
 It is mandatory for all private companies in Malaysia to register with PERKESO to protect their employees.
 Under the Employees’ Social Security Act 1969 (the SOCSO Act), both the employer and employee are required to contribute to PERKESO.

 Related read: Guide to Payroll in Malaysia